Coffee production in Guatemala

-Coffee production in Guatemala began to develop in the 1850s.
+Coffee production began to develop in Guatemala in the 1850s.
 Coffee is an important element of Guatemala's economy.

 Guatemala was Central America's top producer of coffee for most of the 20th and the beginning of the 21st century, until being overtaken by Honduras in 2011.
 Illegal exports to Honduras and Mexico are not reflected in official statistics.

 Geography

 The most suitable temperature for the healthy growth and abundant production of coffee in Guatemala is that of 60 to 90 F. In lands situated at an altitude of 500–700 m above sea level, young plants must be shaded.